 Not all baking powder is gluten free.
 We specify using gluten-free baking powder if you are following a gluten-free diet.
 Read the labels!

 For baking powder I recommend double-action, aluminum free baking powder such as Rumford.
 Make sure to keep track of the use-by date and keep it in its airtight container at room temperature.

-For baking soda, which is sodium bicarbonate, I use Arm & Hammer brand and I transfer it to an airtight container (if it doesn’t come in one), which also happens to facilitate measuring.
+For baking soda, I use Arm & Hammer brand and I transfer it to an airtight container (if it doesn’t come in one), which also happens to facilitate measuring.
 I keep this at room temperature, too.

 For yeast, follow individual recipe recommendations for dry active yeast or instant yeast.
 Either way I like Saf Yeast brand.
 You can store yeast in the refrigerator or at room temperature and always check use-by dates.

 When it comes to flour and low FODMAP baking and dessert making there is one flour that I consider a “must-have”, and two others that will help you get almost any job done, and done well.

 You will note that the flours mentioned here are all blends, and they contain xanthan gum.
 Both of these points are important.
 Blends allow the manufacturer to combine various flours and starches to create a singular product that highlights the best of what they all have to offer.
 It allows you to not have to stock several different products.